nigeltao/qoir/README.md

 cjxl reference encoder produced `Error: Decoding failed (rnge) during j40_next_frame`.

+(3) means that ZPNG (or LZ4PNG) ships as a pair of `.cpp / .h` files, easily adaptable to a single-ish file C library, but it also introduces a dependency on the official zstd (or lz4) library.

-(3) means that Wuffs' standard library has a PNG decoder but not a PNG encoder.
+(4) means that Wuffs' standard library has a PNG decoder but not a PNG encoder.
 The "compression ratio" numbers simply take the benchmark suite PNG images "as is" without re-encoding.

-(4) means that ZPNG ships as a pair of `.cpp / .h` files, easily adaptable to a single-ish file C library, but it also introduces a dependency on the official zstd library.

 ### Lossy Benchmarks